flyyee/homelyinstaller/README.md

 ## About

-The installer automates the installation of [Homely](https://github.com/flyyee/homelyinstaller).
+This installer automates the installation of [Homely](https://github.com/flyyee/homelyinstaller).
 A [manual set-up guide](https://github.com/flyyee/homelyinstaller/archive/master.zip) is available on the Homely repo.

 NOTE: A (free) [Heroku](https://www.heroku.com/) account is required for you to host the Homely server.